 Transactions involving related parties and conflicts of interest

-Identifying transactions that are carried out at arm's length and aren't intended to unfairly benefit insiders between the firm and its leaders, family members, or related businesses. identifying instances in which powerful people may have given friends or family members contracts, jobs, or benefits against company or legal guidelines. evaluating the governance mechanisms of the business to see if there is enough oversight to stop conflicts of interest or unethical behavior.
+Identifying transactions that are carried out at arm's length and aren't intended to unfairly benefit insiders between the firm and its leaders, family members, or related businesses.
+Identifying instances in which powerful people may have given friends or family members contracts, jobs, or benefits against company or legal guidelines.
+Evaluating the governance mechanisms of the business to see if there is enough oversight to stop conflicts of interest or unethical behavior.

 Documentation and procedures